Bespoke Expeditions

 At a Glance

-Five or more days of founder-led trekking, riding, and overlanding along empty trails and dirt roads through the highlands, with peaks, waterfalls, conservation units, historic towns, and quilombola villages along the way.
+Five or more days of trekking, riding, and overlanding along little-traveled historic trails and backroads through the range, with peaks, waterfalls, conservation units, historic towns, and quilombola villages along the way.

 • Well-traveled individuals, couples, families, and small groups who want to explore and experience the Espinhaço on their own terms.